AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 # Create an email experience

-In GenStudio's [[!DNL Create] mode](/help/user-guide/create/overview.md) (paintbrush icon in the left navigation area), you can efficiently generate branded email experiences using Adobe's generative AI and customizable brand references.
+This tutorial demonstrates how to generated branded email experiences using GenStudio [[!DNL Create] mode](/help/user-guide/create/overview.md) (paintbrush icon in the left navigation area).

 To create an effective email experience, it is recommended that you [add brand references to GenStudio](/help/user-guide/references/add-references.md) and brush up on the [basics of crafting a prompt](/help/user-guide/effective-prompts.md) before you begin.